sunnymoon/presentation_linkare_day/readme.md

 '''

 =================== by AL =====================
-TODO: explicar pre-baked app
+Because live builds and live demos don't always play nice, we're taking a page from cooking shows and using a pre-baked app, one we've already prepared earlier and pushed to GitHub.

+This version was built using exactly the same steps we’re showing you here today.
+While some of the AI-generated code suggestions may vary slightly from one session to another, the overall structure and functionality are fully reproducible by following the same process.

 # 4. deploy in crc (s2i)

 ## 4.1 deploy the backend
 Alright, now that the application is ready, let’s talk about deployment.

-So, what do we usually need to do to deploy an app to Kubernetes or OpenShift?
+So, what do we usually need to do to deploy an app to Kubernetes or OpenShift in our case today?
-Well… first, we’d need to containerize the app by writing a Dockerfile, then build the image with docker build, push it to a registry like Docker Hub or Quay, then maybe write a Helm chart, configure deployments, services, routes…
+Well… first, we’d need to containerize the app by writing a Dockerfile or Containerfile Then, we’d build the container image using a tool like docker build or podman build. push it to a registry like Docker Hub or Quay, Finally, we configure deployment manifests, services, and ingress rules, maybe even write a Helm chart to manage these resources.

-Just kidding!

-Thanks to OpenShift’s Source-to-Image (S2I) support, we can skip all of that and deploy directly from our source code with a single command:
+That sounds like a lot of work...
+Thanks to OpenShift’s Source-to-Image (S2I) support, we can skip all of that.
+OpenShift takes our source code, uses a builder image, builds and deploys everything automatically, all with a single command:

 > oc new-app openshift/java:openjdk-17-ubi8~https://github.com/sunnymoon/loty-be --name=loty-be --labels=app=loty --strategy=source --context-dir=/

-TODO: explain the options...
-TODO: com base na image build X (what is an imagem build?)
-TODO: The --strategy=source flag tells OpenShift to use the S2I build process, ....
+We're using oc new-app to kick off a new build and deployment in OpenShift.
+This command uses the OpenShift-provided Java 17 image as the build image, pulls code from a public GitHub repo, and builds the app using the Source-to-Image strategy.
+We give the app a name, apply helpful labels, and define where in the repository the source code lives.

-It’s a fast and developer-friendly way to go from code to running app in minutes.
+It’s a fast and developer-friendly way to go from code to a running app in minutes.

 > oc get builds
 > oc get builds/loty-be-1
 > oc logs -f builds/loty-be-1

+This method:
+Automatically builds the app using the selected builder image (java:openjdk-17-ubi8).
+Deploys the built image into a pod.
+Creates the necessary OpenShift resources: BuildConfig, DeploymentConfig, Service, etc.
+Avoids manual containerization, while still allowing you to customize the S2I process if needed.

 lets see what we got in our openshift
 > oc get all

+Our service is running and available internally within OpenShift — that means other apps and components inside the cluster can talk to it just fine.
+But to access it from outside the cluster, like from our browser or external users, we need to expose it externally.
+For that, OpenShift provides a resource called a Route, which creates an external URL and handles the traffic routing to our service.
+We can create this easily with the oc expose command.
 > oc expose service/loty-be --hostname=loty-be.apps-crc.testing

+If we didn’t specify a hostname, OpenShift would automatically generate a sensible default hostname based on the service name, project namespace, and cluster domain, in this case would be something like loty-be-mlga.apps-crc.testing.

+Let’s test our app by fetching all existing entries.
-curl -s -k http://loty-be.apps-crc.testing/api/v1/loty | jq
+> curl -s -k http://loty-be.apps-crc.testing/api/v1/loty | jq

+Now, let’s add a new entry with year 1960 and name "testing".
-curl -s -k -v -X POST --data '{ "year": 1960, "name": "testing"}' -H "Content-type: application/json"  http://loty-be.apps-crc.testing/api/v1/loty
+> curl -s -k -v -X POST --data '{ "year": 1960, "name": "testing"}' -H "Content-type: application/json"  http://loty-be.apps-crc.testing/api/v1/loty

+Finally, we’ll check that the entry we just added is stored correctly by querying it directly.
-curl -s -k http://loty-be.apps-crc.testing/api/v1/loty/year/1960 | jq
+> curl -s -k http://loty-be.apps-crc.testing/api/v1/loty/year/1960 | jq

 ## 4.2 deploy the frontend ...
+Lets quicky do the same for the frontend

-oc new-app openshift/nodejs:20-ubi9-minimal~https://github.com/sunnymoon/loty-fe --name=loty-fe --labels=app=loty --strategy=source --context-dir=/
+> oc new-app openshift/nodejs:20-ubi9-minimal~https://github.com/sunnymoon/loty-fe --name=loty-fe --labels=app=loty --strategy=source --context-dir=/

-oc get builds
-oc get builds/loty-fe-1
-oc describe builds/loty-fe-1
-oc logs -f builds/loty-fe-1
+> oc logs -f builds/loty-fe-1

 lets see what we got in our openshift
 > oc get all

+Lets expose it
 oc expose service/loty-fe --hostname=loty.apps-crc.testing

 We can check it out in the web interface
 > crc console

-curl -s -k -v -X PUT --data @2024-reset.json -H "Content-type: application/json"  http://loty-be.apps-crc.testing/api/v1/loty/16  --output /dev/null

-curl -s -k -v -X PUT --data @2024.json -H "Content-type: application/json"  http://loty-be.apps-crc.testing/api/v1/loty/16  --output /dev/null

 ## Conclusion
 What we’ve shown today is a simplified, streamlined path, an example of how fast you can go from zero to source code to a running application using OpenShift, GitHub copilot, and modern developer tools.